msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 * Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed only using a Tuya APP (SmartLife).
 If you want to do this in a custom application, you can use CloudAPI.

+**Automation Management**

+ In SmartLife the 'automations' section is not exactly user friendly.
+Using OpenAPI can help.
+In particular I noticed the following problems:

+*  Sometimes it is very difficult to set a parameter value (for example a countdown - trigger to 70140) using the very poor APP user interface.
+Tuya sayd: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us_".
+This is true, but only partially:  "_for theautomations, which is a plus of Tuya and does not directly affect the manufacturer device, all manufacturers have used the default U.I. offert by_ Tuya IoT Development Platform _and this is the problem" (bug: Tuya proposes only one interface for all numerical range)_".

+*  When a device changes ID (for re-connection or replacement) all the automations connected to that device are "unavailable" (ok).
+But the users must modify the automation by manually entering in SmartLife again all data or conditions for to the new device, when a simple ID replacement is enough.
+This can be really frustrating.

-In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize the TuyaDAEMON's dependence on the evolution and strategy of Tuya Cloud.
+> In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.

 ### core_OPENAPI custom device
   A custom device, **core_OPENAPI** implements this TuyaDAEMON extension, with the following objectives: